openrails/openrails/Docs/Contributing.md

 ### Process for bugs and other issues

 If you'd like to fix an issue, you can get started immediately.
-If the fix turns out to be very small, you do not even need an bug report.
+If the fix turns out to be very small, you do not even need a bug report.
 Otherwise, you will need to make sure it has been reported on [our issue tracker on GitHub](https://github.com/openrails/openrails/issues/).
 If it has not, you can report the issue *and* fix it!

 There are no requirements for creating the pull request.